tsunyoku/OsuKeyPresses/README.md

 You will need to provide osu!
 API credentials in order to do beatmap look ups.
 You can get a client ID and client secret for the API from [here](https://osu.ppy.sh/home/account/edit#oauth).
 These will be persisted across sessions.

 Once your credentials are stored, you can click the `Load Replay` button and navigate to the replay you'd like to analyse.
-Once loaded, press the `Analyse` button and you should see a graph appear:
+Once loaded, press the `Analyse` button and you should see a graph appear.

+Alternatively, **you can also drag a replay into the window**.

 ![](https://github.com/tsunyoku/ManiaKeyPresses/raw/main/resources/mania-demo.png)

-Alternatively, you can also drag a replay into the window.